Major in Behavioural Neuroscience

 Suggested Course Sequence

-Admission to the Behavioural Neuroscience major is competitive and selective.
+There will be one intake of Psychology Majors each year.
+Admission to the Major programs is competitive and selective.
 Students who wish to enter these programs must submit a completed online application form by June 1 for Fall semester registration.

 a.
 Psychology 1000, 1001;

-- Six credit hours in Critical Reading and Writing (CRW) courses, including at least 3 credit hours in English courses.
+b.
+Six credit hours in Critical Reading and Writing (CRW) courses, including at least 3 credit hours in English courses;

 c.
 Mathematics 1000, or two of 1090, 1050, 1051 (or equivalent);

-- Six credit hours of electives (9 if only Mathematics 1000 is completed).
+d.
+Six credit hours of electives (9 CH if only Mathematics 1000 is successfully completed).